franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs2.png' width='360'>

-This also means that Hammerspoon's menu icon in the menubar becomes redundant and can be disabled.
+This also means that Hammerspoon's menu icon in the menu bar becomes redundant and can be disabled.
 To do so, uncheck 'Show menu icon' in Hammerspoon's preferences.

 #### Changing Hammerspoon's Menu Titles